JoeAltmaier/GpiECAP/README.md

     "C:\ti\pru-software-support-package\include"
     "C:\ti\pru-software-support-package\include\am437x"

+Check out this project into your workspace

-Build Release target
+Build the Release target

-Copy from /{your workspace}/GpiEcap/Release/GpiECAP.out to /{sdcard}/rootfs/lib/firmware/am437x-pru1_0-fw
+Copy from /{your workspace}/PRU_GpiEcap/Release/GpiECAP.out to /{sdcard}/rootfs/lib/firmware/am437x-pru1_0-fw

 GpiECAP.out is an elf file, suitable for loading into the PRU.
+Its called 'am437x-pru1_0-fw' for the pru loader (no elf extension).